g-leech/argmin-gravitas/_posts/2023-05-29-taylor-swift.markdown

 The machine is most visible in its precision and <a href="{{tv}}">repetition</a> (Sittenfeld notices it in the exact reproduction, every show, of that giggle from "Shake It Off").
 But James Brown was much <a href="{{dick}}">more of a dick</a> about precision, and I don't view him as a lesser artist because of it.

 Authenticity is a very stupid idea in a lot of ways.
-It's ahistorical - e.g. much of the <a href="{{ital}}">Italian menu canon</a> didn't exist 100 years ago, and some are <a href="{{murica}}">American adaptations</a>, but the recipes are now fiercely gatekept as _the_ essence of Italian culture.
+It's ahistorical - e.g. much of the Italian <a href="{{ital}}">menu</a> didn't exist 100 years ago, and some are <a class="nolink" href="{{murica}}">American adaptations</a>, but the recipes are now fiercely gatekept as _the_ essence of Italian culture.
 It prevents innovation.
 It has made some great artists superstitiously avoid money (or <a href="{{cobain}}">kill themselves</a>) for fear of becoming inauthentic.
 But look at the dominant alternative!

 (One difference between Shakespeare writing about Veronese gang kids and TS writing about high school kids is that Shakey wasn't pretending to be a Veronese gang kid.
-I can't improve on <a href="{{vox}}">this analysis</a> of how the TS image is engineered.)
+I can't improve on <a href="{{vox}}">this</a> analysis of how TS is engineered.)

 The most interesting things about Swift were harder to discover: she's a sort of <a href="{{hs}}">high school dropout</a>; she started her career at 13 as a genuine social misfit; she remains a massive hustler who doesn't seem to regret her child-star path, and who outdoes any cupidinous rapper re: stacks <a href="#fn:5" id="fnref:5">5</a>.
 Her re-recording her back catalogue is simultaneously a highly original act of independence and profiteering laziness.
 (Throughout this piece I've had to check myself whenever I go to say that TS is <i>only</i> a scary money machine.
 Scary money machines do not make this much money!)